Bronwyn Gillanders: Spencer Gulf Ecosystem and Development Initiative

 Gillanders is currently the Director of the Spencer Gulf Ecosystem and Development Initiative which as of 2014 is in the early stages of developing an integrated management system for Spencer Gulf's environment and its industrial users.
 The initiative is led by the University of Adelaide's Environment Institute, in partnership with a number of industrial interests and government agencies.
-Partners include resource and energy companies BHP Billiton, Santos, Alinta, Arrium Mining, Centrex Metals, Nyrstar and port operator, Flinders Ports.
+Partners include resource and energy companies BHP, Santos, Alinta, Arrium Mining, Centrex Metals, Nyrstar and port operator, Flinders Ports.
 Public sector partners include the Fisheries Research and Development Corporation and Marine Innovation SA collaborators South Australian Research and Development Institute (SARDI) and Flinders University.

 Gillanders' research work within the initiative includes further studies of giant Australian cuttlefish and of shipping activity within Spencer Gulf.
 The latter work is a response to concerns about the translocation of exotic species into gulf waters which support lucrative wild-catch fishery and sea cage aquaculture industries.

 Gillanders has described the initiative as having the potential to "be a model for sustainable development around the world."